Designing and Evaluating AI Margin Notes in Document Reader Software: Experimental Method

 \section{Experimental Method}

-We conducted a series of experiments to explore the design parameters of AI margin notes.
-Specifically, we were interested in understanding how integration, selection automation, and human and AI involvement affect reading comprehension and duration, psychological ownership, task workload, and user preferences.
-All experiments were conducted using the Prolific crowdsourcing platform.\footnote{\href{https://www.prolific.com}{https://www.prolific.com}}
+We conducted three experiments to explore these three design parameters of AI margin notes.
+Specifically, we were interested in understanding how integration, selection automation, and human and AI involvement affect reading comprehension, duration, psychological ownership, task workload, and user preferences.
+All experiments used the same experimental method and were conducted using the Prolific crowdsourcing platform,\footnote{\href{https://www.prolific.com}{https://www.prolific.com}} but with different participants for each experiment.
+Note our protocol was reviewed and approved by our institution's Research Ethics Board.